 - discusses with you at all stages how your child is doing, what help and support is needed and together agreeing plans and reviews of how things are working

-- In partnership with parents/ carers formulate future outcomes for your child
+- in partnership with parents/ carers sets targets for your child

 What kinds of special needs are provided for at St.Stephen’s?